-Throughout the millennia, one question that has continued to pique the curiosity of Jews and non-Jews, rabbinic sages and scholars, and leaders and hoi paloi alike is: What constitutes a Jew?
+Throughout the millennia, one question that has continued to be debated within the Jewish community, among rabbinic sages and scholars, leaders and hoi paloi alike is: What constitutes a Jew?
 This question has been answered in a variety of ways that range from theological election— asher bachar banu-to personal autonomy—im ayn ani li, mi li—from Sinaitic designation to individual choice.
 Is Judaism, that collective word encompassing all Jews, a religious, cultural, or civilizational designation?
 Is it something else?

 In recent times, this question has become increasingly poignant.
 In an integrated and assimilated American society, as more and more Jews intermarry and as the liberal Jewish community increasingly defines the majority of Jews in America, the older historical and theological definitions seem to have waned.
 Today's Jewish culture appears to embrace the designation of Jew less for any literal Sinaitic connection—a God transmitting finite doctrine atop a mountain—than for cultural attributes and personal, spiritual, and/or religious aspirations.